KevinChris7/terraform-ansible-aws/README.md

 > sudo ./inspec-setup.sh

-3.Setup the AWS Profile and make sure credentials are available in .aws directory
+3.Setup the AWS Profile by Environment Variables or Configuration File

+Export as Environment Variables

+> export AWS_ACCESS_KEY_ID="YOURAWSACCESSKEYHERE"
+> export AWS_SECRET_ACCESS_KEY="YOURAWSSECRETKEYHERE"
+> export AWS_REGION="REGIONHERE"
+> export AWS_AVAILABILITY_ZONE="AVAILABILITYZONEHERE"

+Credentials in Config File

+>~/.aws/config and ~/.aws/credentials file

+4.Make sure aws setup and credentials are set

 > inspec detect -t aws://

-4.For getting the infrastructure output from terraform,Execute tf-output.sh script with chmod 700 permission
+5.For getting the infrastructure output from terraform,Execute tf-output.sh script with chmod 700 permission

 > sudo ./tf-output.sh

-4.Once the outputs are copied to inspec file,run below command to start the testcase in controls directory
+6.Once the outputs are copied to inspec file,run below command to start the testcase in controls directory

 > inspec exec test/devtest aws://

-5.Testcase will be executed and results will be displayed
+7.Testcase will be executed and results will be displayed

 ## **Test Infrastructure**